ohnoitsalobo/soundcraft-ui/README.md

 You can fetch the initial starting values of the mixer from a JSON file located at `http://[your-mixer-ip]/js/initparams.js`

-EXAMPLE OUTPUT DATA (all are valid inputs for controlling the mixer).
+EXAMPLE UI12 OUTPUT DATA (all are valid inputs for controlling the mixer).
+Ui16 and Ui24 will have correspondingly more data as they have more inputs and outputs to control.
+Ui24 in particular will have a lot more as it also has patching information to synchronize.

 ```
 SETD^a.0.afs.clearall^0